GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

     Replace the following:
     * `REGION`, the Google Cloud region your cluster is located in
-    * `PROJECT_ID`, the name of your Google Cloud project
+    * `PROJECT_ID`, the ID of your Google Cloud project
     * `PROJECT_NUMBER`, the numerical unique identifier associated with your Google Cloud project
     * `CLUSTER_NAME`, the name of your Anthos Multi-Cloud cluster
     * `CLUSTER_TYPE`, either `awsClusters` or `azureClusters`
     * `SECRET_NAME`, the Kubernetes secret that contains the service account